thenewwazoo/lutron-leap-js/README.md

 Ehhh probably not.
 My preference is to keep this library "pure" as _only_ an implementation of LEAP.
 I'm absolutely open to a separate, general-purpose library that contains Lutron product abstractions that _use_ this library, but I don't have a need for one so I'm not going to write it right now.

+### But what about bridges?
+Those are devices!

+That's true!
+Bridges are a notable exception because they are entry points into traversing the LEAP device "tree".
+Consumers of this library don't want or need to understand things like button groups or occupancy subscription that are specific to existing (physical) implementations of LEAP.

+The "readBlindsTilt" and "setBlindsTilt" are kinda hacks that should get cleaned up in favor of an abstraction over the various `CommandType` values available.
+That should come if/when support for another bridge is added to the library.

 ## Code structure

 This code has three major components: the message parsing stack, the LEAP client, and a Caséta Smart Bridge 2 abstraction.